Margaret Clitherow: Legacy

 Margaret Clitherow is the patroness of the Catholic Women's League.

 Several schools in England are named after her, including those in Bracknell, Brixham, Manchester, Middlesbrough, Thamesmead SE28, Brent, London NW10 and Tonbridge.
 The Roman Catholic primary school in Nottingham's Bestwood estate is named after Clitherow.
 Another school named after her is St Margaret Clitherow RC Primary School, located next to Stevenage Borough Football Club.

 The York Catholic secondary school, All Saints, has a form named after the martyr.
 As it shares its chapel with the Bar Convent also houses her left hand, the school was the first English school founded exclusively to educate Catholic girls.
 It fulfils St Margaret Clitherow's ambition to educate in the word of God, as she associated with the virtue of truth.

-In the United States, St Margaret of York Church and School in Looveland, a suburb of Cincinnati, Ohio, is also named after her.
+In the United States, St Margaret of York Church and School in Loveland, a suburb of Cincinnati, Ohio, is also named after her.

 She is a co-patroness of the Latin Mass Society, which organises an annual pilgrimage to York in her honour.
 A group of parishes in the Roman Catholic Archdiocese of Liverpool, Sacred Heart in Hindsford, St Richard's in Atherton, Holy Family in Boothstown, St Ambrose Barlow in Astley, St Gabriel's and Higher Folds in Leigh are now united as a single community with St Margaret Clitherow as its patron.
 The former parishes of Sacred Heart and Holy Family in Rochdale in the Diocese of Salford have also been united under the patronage of St Margaret.

 In 2008, a commemorative plaque was installed at the Micklegate end of York's Ouse Bridge to mark the site of her martyrdom.
 The Bishop of Middlesbrough unveiled it in a ceremony on 29 August 2008.

 Clitherow is the subject of the play Design for a Stained Glass Window by William Berney and Howard Richardson, which played briefly on Broadway in 1950.
 Martha Scott played Clitherow, with Charlton Heston as her husband and Charles Nolte as her brother-in-law William.